An optimal place to study global leadership

-Investment Banks, Hedge Funds and Private Equity focuses on private equity (LBO funds) and hedge funds, their influence on corporate decision-making, and measures taken to counter threats and exploit opportunities represented by investors.
+Investment Banks focuses on private equity (LBO funds) and hedge funds, their influence on corporate decision-making, and measures taken to counter threats and exploit opportunities represented by investors.
 It also analyzes competition and cooperation between investment banks, LBO funds and hedge funds, and regulation changes following the financial crisis.

 Creating and Managing Strategic Alliances examines the theory and practice of strategic alliances such as joint ventures, licensing agreements, buyer-supplier partnerships and consortia.
 This course covers how to design alliances, and how to avoid the many potential problems and complications in managing these relationships.

-Strategies for Growth connects frameworks from economics and strategy to the experiences of firms attempting growth initiatives to illustrate why some business can scale successfully while others struggle.
+Strategies for Growth connects frameworks from economics and strategy to the experiences of firms attempting growth initiatives to illustrate why some businesses can scale successfully while others struggle.

 Leading and Managing Diverse Organizations blends theoretical and practical, evidence-based insights to provide you with proven strategies and frameworks to successfully harness the power of diversity in organizations and markets.

 Biases, Forecasts and Deep Uncertainty provides frameworks to identify persistent psychological biases that underlie frequent forecast failures.
 Students will learn how to anticipate these biases and tools to improve decision-making process.